 Sometimes sprint velocity and feature change availability necessitate a different approach to testing.
 QA testing can start earlier during some sprints.

 We have a dedicated Release Train Engineer, who helps us consistently execute on this release management practice.
 Our RTE is focused on removing blockers and managing both risks and dependencies.
-They also work closely with product management, engineers, and leadership to create customer value streams.
+They also work closely with product management, engineers, and leadership to create customer value streams to ensure stable software delivery.

 Developer testing transparency is a core part of Esper’s approach to successful bi-weekly release trains.
 In addition to planning developer testing scenarios, we plan a designated environment for developer testing activities.